emporatitle/emporatitle.github.io/docs/_pages/introduction.md

 # Candidate FAQ

 1. Can I work remotely?: Yes!
 We are a remote first company.
-We have co-working spaces in Columbus Ohio and Denver Colorado if you want to come in and work in person.
+We have co-working spaces in Columbus, Ohio and Denver, Colorado if you want to come in and work in person.

 # Who are your biggest competitors?